nimblenitin/Creating-an-EC2-image-AWS/README.md

 1. Check the instance create and under action create the image.

-2. Checkout the image created on the left pane of EC2 instance.
+2. Checkout the image created on the left side pane of EC2 instance dashboard.

 ```